Fadyazmy/doi-blog/content/blog/week-9/index.md

 ### <a name="responses"></a> Our responses
 We shared with Devin a low-fi mockup of the features that we ended up pursuing (4 in total).
 I told my team, that I'd like to work on the **reminder feature** because I already had an idea of how the customer base would be using it.

 I procrastinated a lot for this assignment.
-I think this is because I felt a bit nervous as this my first time using Figma and also my first time getting design feedback on any visual design work.
+I think this is because I felt a bit nervous as this was my first time using Figma and also my first time getting feedback on a visual design work I have created.

 ![Figma low-fi flow](./figma_plant_lo_fi.png)